 Choosing the right aircon capacity for your room size will have a big effect on your comfort and your electricity bill.
-If you choose a unit that is too small, it won’t cool your room quickly and efficiently; too big, then it will cool too quickly without removing the humidity – making you cold and clammy.
+If you choose an AC unit that is too small, it won’t cool your room quickly and efficiently.
+However, if it is too big, then it will cool your room too quickly without removing the humidity.
+This makes your room uncomfortably cold and clammy.

-It’s not totally useless though, as you can use it to filter the models that you will canvass.
+The horsepower rating is not useless though, as you can use it to filter the models that you will be considering.
 Keep in mind that 1.0HP = 9,495 kJ/hr.

 Aircon capacity to room size guide

 An air conditioner’s recommended floor area is measured in square meters (sqm or m2).
 If you have your house’s floor plan, this will be easy.
-Otherwise, grab a tape measure and measure the room’s length and width and multiply both numbers to get the room’s size in sqm.
+Otherwise, grab a tape measure and measure the room’s length and width and multiply both numbers to get the room’s size in square meters.

 To get a rough calculation, multiply your room size by 500.
-So if your room is 10 sqm. in size, you need an aircon with 5,000 kJ/hr of cooling capacity – which most 0.5 HP window type aircons have.
+So if your room is 10 sqm. in size, you need an aircon with 5,000 kJ/hr of cooling capacity – which most 0.5 HP window type air conditioners have.

 |≤ 10 sqm.||5,000||0.5 HP|